sisrfeng/coc-wiki/Using-workspaceFolders.md

 ## Persist workspace folders

-Variable `g:WorkspaceFolders` is used for store current workspace folders, use `set sessionoptions+=globals` in your vimrc if want to restore workspace folders from session.
+The variable `g:WorkspaceFolders` is used to store the current workspace folders.
+Use `set sessionoptions+=globals` in your vimrc if you want to restore workspace folders in future sessions.